 But with spend on p-cards reaching an eye-watering $350 billion per annum, there is a definite argument that procurement should strongly consider bringing this spend back under contract and aim for cost reduction and consolidation.

 Making a difference in this field is not an easy fix.
 Human beings are naturally resistant to change and you might find it’s easier to take candy from a baby than to pry a p-card out of the hands of someone who is very accustomed to using it.

-There are some positives though.
-Firstly, the problem is not an insurmountable one.
+There are some positives, though.
+First, the problem is not an insurmountable one.
 Much like tail spend and maverick purchasing, a more structured and managed approach can assist with the creation of savings and a reduction in the overall value of the spend itself.
-Secondly, the solution can be helped by getting out in front of the problem with a bit of research.
+Second, the solution can be helped by getting out in front of the problem with a bit of research.

 ‘Unplanned’ by its very nature is reactive.
 What procurement needs to do is: